danielsaidi/OnboardingKit/README.md

 ## About Tutti

-Tutti is a Swift library that can be used to handle user onboarding expericences.
-It lets you create quick hints as well as single- or multi-screen tutorials.
+Tutti is a Swift library that can be used to create user onboarding expericences, like quick hints and single- or multi-screen tutorials.

 <p align="center">
     <img src ="Resources/Demo.gif" />